RamonCP/faustao-text-generator/README.md

 # Faustão Text Generator

-A Vanilla JS text generator of the best brazilian showman.
+A Vanilla JS text generator of the iconic brazilian showman.
 I made this project to fun and to test my knowledge in Javascript.

 I got inspired to make this project after see the <a href="https://github.com/diegofelipece/mussum-ipsum/" target="_blank">Mussum Ipsum</a> and <a href="https://github.com/florinpop17/app-ideas/" target="_blank">App Ideas Collection</a>